Engin-Boot/pong-stage-Royarunimb12/Stage0/sequence-start.md

 The players play and according to game rule module and the ball is hit by placing the paddle in the direction of the ball such  that the ball cannot collide with the walls.
+The speed of the ball accelerates with the passage of time.

 ## One score